Lotus Miner: configuration reference

 [API] # Binding address for the miner API ListenAddress = "/ip4/127.0.0.1/tcp/2345/http" # This should be set to the miner API address as seen externally RemoteListenAddress = "127.0.0.1:2345" # General network timeout value Timeout = "30s"

 As you see, the listen address is bound to the local loopback interface by default.
-If you need to open access to the miner API to other machines, you will need to set this to the IP address of the network interface you want to use, or to
+To open access to the miner API for other machines, set this to the IP address of the network interface you want to use.
+You can also set it to

 # Libp2p section

 This section configures the miner's embedded Libp2p node.
 As noted in the setup instructions, it is very important to adjust this section with the miner's public IP and a fixed port:

 [Libp2p] # Binding address for the libp2p host.
 0 means random port. # Type: Array of multiaddress strings ListenAddresses = ["/ip4/0.0.0.0/tcp/0", "/ip6/::/tcp/0"] # Insert any addresses you want to explicitally # announce to other peers here.
 Otherwise, they are # guessed. # Type: Array of multiaddress strings AnnounceAddresses = # Insert any addresses to avoid announcing here. # Type: Array of multiaddress strings NoAnnounceAddresses = # Connection manager settings, decrease if your # machine is overwhelmed by connections.
 ConnMgrLow = 150 ConnMgrHigh = 180 ConnMgrGrace = "20s"

 The connection manager will start to prune the existing connections if the number of established crosses the value set for

 ConnMgrHigh until it hits the value set for